SAP-archive/cloud-language-servers-container/README.md

 * Remove CloudFoundry specific code

 # License
-Copyright (c) 2017 SAP SE or an SAP affiliate company.
-All rights reserved.
+Copyright (c) 2017-2021 SAP SE or an SAP affiliate company and cloud-language-servers-container contributors.
+Please see our [LICENSE](LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/cloud-language-servers-container).
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](./LICENSES/Apache-2.0.txt)